 “Devils hang a man upside-down and flay his flesh,” said Dan, biting his fingernail.
 “Demons throw a woman into boiling tar.”
 He bit the skin around the nail until it bled.
 “A crowd screams inside the mouth of a giant head.
 But even that head is in agony, obviously one of the damned.”

 “Geez.
 That’s pretty metal,” said Faith.
 “Let’s go see the sculptures, BeatBax.”
 As they all walked away Faith released Beatrice’s hand and lingered to speak with Jillian.
 “Is Dainty okay?”

 “He said he couldn’t even look at the Bosch,” said Jillian.
 “But I told him to impress you two by talking about a painting.
 And that’s the one he chose.”

 “Huh.”
 Faith shrugged.
 “Who’s the girl on his shirt?
 She’s cute.”

 “Oh, that’s Princess Lucia from LuLu’s Space-Time Acceleration.
 It’s an anime Dan and I watch.
 I should show you this Summer.”

 Jillian inserted the last DVD.
-“Let’s skip to the last two episodes.
+“Let’s skip to the last two episodes of the season.
 You’ll miss some love-triangle filler, but all you need to know is Princess Lucia and Commander Bojack are together.”

 “Aw, we’re skipping the romance?”
 On Jillian’s couch Faith bothered Django, the cat, as it tried to sleep.
 “And how could Lucia end up with Bojack?
 She’s the daughter of the Ruler of Earth, and he’s an ordinary space-robot-pilot!”

 “Bojack trains Lucia to fire the Super Heart Beam and they bond over it.”
 Jillian selected episode 12.
 “Ready to go?”

 Jillian blinked and paused the DVD.
 “What do you mean?”

 Faith pulled a cricket from the pocket of her torn jeans.
 Its wings were wrapped like mummy linens.
 “I got this from the guy in our homeroom who always wears dark sunglasses.
 He says he smokes them all the time, they’re not dangerous at all.
 Shall we share a bug-stick?”

 “Hm.”
 Jillian took the cricket and automatically, as if by muscle memory, brought it to her nose.
 It smelled like cooking spices.
 “How does this work?
 What’s it supposed to be like?”